 For chargeable periods ending on or before 30 September 2016

-For the purposes of the bank levy, ‘high quality liquid assets’ means assets which would be within Section BIPRU 12.7.2(1) to (4) of the FCA Handbook (web).
+For the purposes of the bank levy, ‘high quality liquid assets’ means assets which would be within Section BIPRU 12.7.2(1) to (4) of the FCA Handbook (web)(link is external).

-In particular, the scope of what can be included as a high quality liquid asset is set out by the FSA definition at BIPRU 12.7.2R5 and these are essentially:
+In particular, the scope of what can be included as a high quality liquid asset is set out by the FCA definition at BIPRU 12.7.2R5 and these are essentially:

 - high quality debt securities issued by a government or central bank

 - securities issued by a designated multilateral development bank